jlevy/hyper-k/README.md

 # hyper-easy

-Some useful conveniences for [Hyper](https://hyper.is/) to make it much more usable than a regular terminal:
+A plugin for the [Hyper](https://hyper.is/) terminal to make it much more usable than a regular terminal:

 - Click-to-type commands if they appear in the terminal, based on backtick expressions.
 For example, if \`ls -l\` appears in the terminal, you can click on it and it will type that command on the command line.